ipfs/specs/IPIP/0000-double-hash-dht.md

 Ephemeral `PeerID`s references:
 - https://github.com/libp2p/libp2p/issues/37

 The other alternative to increase the Reader Privacy level in the IPFS DHT is the use of Mixnets such as Tor or I2P.
 Mixnets usually provide an excellent Reader- and Writer Privacy level, but the latency is expected to increase significantly.
 Hence the use of Mixnets is generally not good for all use cases, but only when strong privacy guarantees are required.
-IPFS users willing to remain pseudonymous could use the extisting Tor network to hide their identity.
+IPFS users willing to remain pseudonymous could use the existing Tor network to hide their identity.
 Another alternative could be to create a Mixnet out of the IPFS network, e.g include mixing capabilities in every libp2p host.
 There has been some ongoing work on IPFS-Tor integration.

 Mixnets references:
 - Berty's [go-libp2p-tor-transport](https://github.com/berty/go-libp2p-tor-transport)